 Pain is a complex condition, and IBJI strives to ensure we offer a variety of providers to help your needs.
 Our team of pain management specialists include pain management physicians, physiatrists and anesthesiologists.

 Your pain management specialist will work closely with you to diagnose your pain and identify the best treatment plan.
-Medications, therapy sessions, and minimally invasive surgery are all means of effective pain management utilized by IBJI’s specialists to improve quality of life and avoid chronic pain.
+Medications, prescribing physical therapy, and/or performing targeted injections/procedures are all means of effective pain management utilized by IBJI’s specialists to improve quality of life and avoid chronic pain.
 Our pain specialists help you manage your pain by recommending lifestyle changes, working with you in physical therapy, and following up with you for your next treatment.
 If conservative treatment is unsuccessful, we also determine whether the patient would benefit from a surgical evaluation.
 IBJI provides comprehensive care for patients in pain.

 Chronic Pain Management